eoinkelly/ember-runloop-handbook/README.md

 certain element might be to retrieve some data from the network and also schedule a timer to do some future work.

-We can see a pattern of how javascript does work emerging:
+We can see the pattern of how javascript does work emerging:

 1. In the short _setup phase_ the browser runs each script it finds on the page from start to finish.
 Javascript uses this as time to do some preparation for next phase.